 Just about all parents have heard their child say, “I don’t feel well.
 I can’t go to school.”
 When that happens, you have to decide whether it's just an excuse to miss a math test or something more serious.

-If your child says his stomach hurts often, he may have a problem in his intestine, the long, twisting tube that helps the body digest foods.
+If your child says their stomach hurts often, they may have a problem in their intestine, the long, twisting tube that helps the body digest foods.
 Most intestinal disorders in children can be managed.
 The key is to work with your child's doctor to find the right treatment.

 Serious Intestinal Problems in Children